tromey/spider-monkey-c-style/README.md

 and existing SpiderMonkey code.

-This script is still draft, and there may be wrong styling, bug reports are wolcome :)
+This script is still draft, and there may be wrong styling, bug reports are welcome :)